TomConlin/Semantic_Exchange_Format/README.md

 Abstractly a phenopacket is:

-A set of associated statments which conform to a prexisting structure.
+A set of associated statments which conform to a preexisting structure.

 ## Concretely  a phenopacket is

-A versioned fragment of a knowlege graph structured according to semantic web and resource description framework (RDF) constraints.
+A versioned fragment of a knowledge graph structured according to semantic web and resource description framework (RDF) constraints.

 Addional constrains limit the structure of each fragment to